kzmijews/8bit-comp/doc/hw_arch_spec.md

 To be able to switch between two different modes (astable and monostable) we need to be able to close and open internal connection between pins TR (trigger), THR (treshold) and pin DIS (discharge).
-After disconnecting DIS pin for monostable mode we need to provide alternative path to discharge capacitor C2, which is implemented by path on the right hand site.
-SPDT switch (S2) on the one hand is responsible for connecting-disconnecting this alternative path with regular circuit and on the other hand for control bipolar PNP transistor BC556 (Q1).
+After disconnecting DIS pin for monostable mode we need to provide alternative way to discharge capacitor C2, which is implemented by path on the right hand site.
+SPDT switch (S2) on the one hand is responsible for connecting/disconnecting this alternative path with regular circuit and on the other hand for control bipolar PNP transistor BC556 (Q1).
 When:

 - switch S2 is opened (pin 2 and 3 of the switch are connected) **base** pin of the transistor is grounted.
 That means